 Blockchains differ from existing open source projects in that they maintain a shared state.
 They function as global accounting machines that process financial transactions, the results of which are embedded in secure, public data structures.
 The validity of all transactions can be verified by checking that the blockchain includes a record of it.
 Nick Szabo described this record as living in computational amber, where the longer the record is stored in the blockchain, the more confidence participants can have that their actions won’t be changed without their consent.
 This allows for increased social scalability of financial systems: Because participants to blockchain transactions use a shared accounting system, there are less ways for them to harm one another.
 By providing stronger protective guarantees, blockchain systems can accommodate larger groups of people, on a global basis.

 Anyone with an internet connection can download and run open source software.
 Creating a crypto wallet — the crypto equivalent of a bank account — can be done without approval or permission from anyone (in about 30 seconds).
 This means that if crypto wallets can provide comparable levels of service to banks, they should at the very least win market share on the margins where people have trouble getting access to basic financial services.
-With 10x better service, they could become the de facto banking system for the internet economy.
+With 10x better service, they could become the de facto banking system for the world economy.
 An early example of the type of access crypto wallets can enable is Abra, which uses multi-signature addresses with Bitcoin and Litecoin collateral to provide synthetic exposure to currencies and other assets to internet users globally.
 Through applications like Abra layered on top, crypto wallets become a gateway to a rich ecosystem of open financial products/services.

 By nature of being modular, combinative functions that execute specific financial logic, crypto contracts effectively unbundle financial services.
 Take asset management for instance — a service with many components including front office activities like product development, investing, transaction and order execution, transaction management, pre-trade compliance; and back office activities like transaction processing and settlement, custody, transfer agency, and securities lending.
 With crypto contracts, many of these component services can be dis-intermediated and reliably executed entirely by software, and a plethora of open source projects are being developed to do just that: